-- 157. When a s 17B notice is issued to a third party they do not have to let the taxpayer know or obtain their permission before providing the information to the Commissioner. - 158.
-Equally the Commissioner does not have to let that taxpayer know that a s 17B notice will or has been issued, or get the taxpayer's permission before issuing a s 17B notice to a third party.
+- 158. When a s 17B notice is issued to a third party, the TAA does not require the third party to advise the taxpayer whose information is being sought about the s 17B notice or obtain their permission before providing the information to the Commissioner.
+However, the TAA also does not prevent the third party from advising the taxpayer about the s 17B notice. - 159.
+The Commissioner does not have to let that taxpayer know that a s 17B notice will or has been issued or get the taxpayer's permission before issuing a s 17B notice to a third party.